Xenoxide/3d-2-presentation/notes.md

 A computer has a set of points and a screen of pixels.
 It doesn't know how to draw lines to vanishing points, because there's no sense of a sheet of paper.
 It only knows numbers.
 So it must have another strategy.

 # Slide 6
 Linear algebra.
-I won't go into the details, but know that this is essential to the process.
+I'll just talk about what's relevant.
 When I'm referring to a matrix, I'm talking about the thing on the left.
 The thing on the right is a vector.
 Imagine it this way, you have a set of numbers, you use the matrix on them, and you get another set of numbers.
 Each of the numbers you get is a combination of the multiples of your initial numbers.
 This concept alone can carry the whole process of graphics.
 And AI.
 It also has a say in most, if not all forms of advanced science.
 There are many things you can do to vectors and matrices.

 # Slide 7
 You put the set of numbers through one matrix, and through another matrix, and another.
 Isn't there a better way to do this?
 You can combine two matrices to make another one, that does the same thing as both at the same time!
+This is called matrix multiplication.
+Careful though, the product of two matrices is different depending on the order that you do it!
+This is analogous to how applying two operations to something gives a different result, depending the on the order.

+# Slide 8
+How are 3D objects stored on the computer?
+There are a bunch of points, each with an X, Y, and Z component.
+These points are put together to form triangles, and these triangles alone form 3 dimensional shapes.